The Production Process

 Why use expensive leather as the base medium of choice?

-The high quality leather is considerably more expensive than canvas and the investment in the many various tools required to produce the works is also substantial.
+The high quality leather is considerably more expensive than artistic canvas and the investment in the many various tools required to produce the works is also substantial.
 However these high costs are offset by the fact that once the leather has been modelled it provides the considerable pleasure of engaging the additional human sense of touch.

 There are very few 'Art on Leather' practitioners - especially compared to the number of conventional artists in the world today.
-So these works are indeed rare in the art world today - especially so with regard to reproducing automobiles where the fine detail in certain areas - such as the wheels - requires considerable experience and a serious commitment to detail and accuracy.
+So these works are indeed rare in the art world today - especially so with regard to reproducing automobiles where the fine detail in certain areas - such as the wheels and radiator grilles - requires considerable experience and a serious commitment to detail and accuracy.

 Should you have any queries or require further information on the Process you are very welcome to contact me through the Contact Form or call me direct on my cellphone.